 More recently I have switched to using Serif’s new flagship products – Affinity Photo and Affinity Designer.
 I think this is a world beating piece of software and it is not expensive.
 (There is more discussion of Affinity under the media tab at the top of this page)

 Affinity Photo and Designer are available for Windows and Apple Mac computers, and there is a fully featured version available on high end versions of iPad Pro.
 All files are interchangeable between platforms.

-Affinity Publisher is eagerly awaited later this year as a desk top publisher, but the Data Asset Manager is still further down the pipeline.
+Affinity Publisher came out in Beta form in time for me to use it for my 2018 text Log, but the Data Asset Manager is still further down the pipeline.
 That is a pity because Photoshop Organiser will not accept Affinity files, which I have to keep separately.
 This is causing some chaos!

 Here is another static example.
 This sequence is based on a photo of my boat Teal taken by a friend, who was sailing his own boat single handed on a grey say in the Solent – far from ideal circumstances,

 This is the photo as shot.
 The original was in RAW format, so it has been given minimum processing to generate a jpeg that can be uploaded..

 Step 1 Rotate and Crop